gohugoio/hugoThemesSiteBuilder/README.md

 In any other case, if a submission is found to be in violation of licence of the original work, it will be rejected without further discussion.

-### Other criteria
+### 3. Paid themes

+Themes that require payment are not accepted.
 Themes with READMEs set up as marketing campaigns for other products (e.g. paid version of a free theme) will not be accepted.

 # Outdated themes